SANE Resources logo

 Q: What is Somatic Consciousness?

 A: Somatization generally refers to when a person's psychological discomfort is expressed in the body as a physical complaint (two common examples are: I'm stressed at work and I get a headache, I'm afraid of talking in front of an audience and get diarrhea, or I'm feeling butterflies in my stomach as I think about ...").
 Somatic is a Greek word that means relating to the body and consciousness is really about being aware.
 Thus, "Somatic Consciousness" is just a fancy term to describe how you can become more mindful and present in your body, to your visceral sensations and feelings.
-When you learn to be yourself, to be genuine and really IN the moment, you can observe and participate in the process without becoming emotionally overwhelmed.
+When you learn to be yourself, to be genuine and really IN the moment, you can observe and participate in your process without becoming emotionally overwhelmed.

 Email Anna

-Phoenix, AZ 85016
+Phoenix, AZ 85018

 In the case of a LIFE-THREATENING